BandaySajid/chatgpt-node/README.md

 ## Privacy and Data Usage

 chatgpt-node respects user privacy and does not store or transmit any user data.
-It is designed to solely facilitate communication with the ChatGPT web / evenstream API and does not retain any information or perform any data processing beyond the scope of the library's functionality.
+It is designed to solely facilitate communication with the ChatGPT web / eventstream API and does not retain any information or perform any data processing beyond the scope of the library's functionality.

 Please note that chatgpt-node does not modify or analyze the content of the messages sent by users.
-It acts as a bridge between the user and the ChatGPT web / evenstream API, transmitting messages and receiving responses without any interference or manipulation of the data.
+It acts as a bridge between the user and the ChatGPT web / eventstream API, transmitting messages and receiving responses without any interference or manipulation of the data.

 The session data / token is saved in a local file to maintain the session, make sure to not include it anywhere.